hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 It will prompt you with the following:

 ```
-Do you want to create a scratch3 directory under /n/scratch3/users? [y/N]>
+Do you want to create a scratch directory under /n/scratch3/users? [y/N]>
 ```

 To this you will respond <kbd>y</kbd>, then hit <kbd>Enter/Return</kbd>.